mank-423/orderLLM/backend/README.md

 # LLM Order Backend
+Backend of the project is made using Node.js, Express.js, Mongoose, MongoDB, <a href="https://js.langchain.com/docs/get_started/introduction">LangChain</a>, and OpenAI.
+It uses a sentiment check before answering to understand whether user wants to continue or end the conversation, and based on that the order is confirmed.

 ## Architecture
 - The architecture in the project is of MVC(Model-View-Cantroller), with backend of models and cantrollers, and the high-level design is,